jjk-code-otter/climate-indicator-manager/README.md

 Pre-pocessing the data
 ======================

-The gridded data need to be pre-processed by running:
+The gridded data need to be pre-processed by running the following from the `scripts` directory:

 `python regrid_grids.py`